carolinadargel/instagram-login-page/README.md

 *Instagram's login page*

 This project reproduces Instagram's login page using HTML5 and a CSS style sheet, with flexbox.
+The idea is to make a very similar page to the Instagram's original login page, with responsivity solutions to improve mobile user's experience.

 This is a CSS - Flexbox challenge FullStack Bootcamp by Santander with DIO.